 At the Indonesian Consulate in Tawau

-It was therefore in Tawau (Malaysia) that I took the ferry to Tarakan (Indonesia).
+It is thus in Tawau (Malaysia) that I took the ferry to Tarakan (Indonesia).
 After four hours of crossing, I am tonight on the other side of the border.

-Before boarding, I had to go get a visa for Indonesia.
+Before embarking, I had to go and get a visa for Indonesia.
 I was afraid it would be long and complicated... but no!
-I still can not believe the effectiveness of the Indonesian Consulate in Tawau.
+I still can't believe how efficient the Indonesian consulate in Tawau is.

-I got up yesterday morning at 9:30, shortly after the opening, when there were lots of people coming to get some papers, as part of a government immigration program.
-And I came out at 10:30 typantes, with my visa in due form.
-Great hospitality, we do everything to help you.
+I showed up yesterday morning at 9:30 am, shortly after the opening when there were lots of people coming to get their papers done, as part of a government immigration program.
+And I came out at 10:30 am sharp, with my visa in due form.
+Great reception, they do everything to help you.